If you're asking "what is a page title in SEO?" and wondering how it can work for you, you're not alone.

 4. Don't be repetitive or stuff keywords.

-Your page titles shouldn't include multiple variations of similar keyword phrases.
+Your page titles shouldn't include multiple versions of the same keyword phrases.

 A great example of a bad page title is "Toaster, toaster oven, kitchen toaster, college toaster, 8 slice toaster, bagel toaster | Chris' Toaster Emporium".

-Titles like this promote worst practices and often lead to having the same page titles used across most (if not all) of the pages in your site.
+Titles like this promote worst practices and often lead to having the same page titles used across most (if not all) of the pages on your site.

 In most cases, your website will already rank high for your company name.

-Leverage the fact that search engines allocate more weight to the words that appear at the beginning of a page title, and form your titles using your keyword phrases first, and then your company name.
+Leverage the fact that search engines give more weight to the words that appear at the beginning of a page title.
+Form your titles using your keyword phrases first, and then your company name if it makes sense.